DanIvonneCaSan/StarWarsApp/README.md

 # Star Wars App #

 Webpage that shows the movies, characters, planets and ships used in the Star Wars Movies.
-Implements the SWAPI, API of the saga, data obteined by request and response implementing Fetch.
+Implements the SWAPI, API of the SAGA, data obteined by request and response implementing Fetch.

-Includes SWAPI, where the access to all the EPISODES (movies) is in the endpoint: https://swapi.co/api/films/1/?format=json
+Includes SWAPI, where the access to all the EPISODES (movies) is in the next endpoint: https://swapi.co/api/films/1/?format=json

 ![starwars_start](https://user-images.githubusercontent.com/32868919/38158399-e9457312-3450-11e8-8fa4-1a7f6c77c34d.png)